Overview

 Historical Context and Legal Foundations

-- Maintain order and respect
+- Maintaining order and respect within the court

-- Reflect the judiciary's hierarchical structure
+- Reflecting the hierarchical structure of the judiciary

-- Ensure clear communication
+- Ensuring clear and effective communication

-- Uphold the solemnity of legal proceedings
+- Preserving the solemnity of legal proceedings

 Modes of Address